Erdiko/erdiko/README.md

 **Erdiko Micro MVC**

-Erdiko is a micro MVC framework or better yet, a framework for APIs, lean web front-ends and web apps (start up friendly).
+Erdiko is a micro MVC framework, or better yet, a lean framework for APIs, web apps and websites.
+Erdiko is start up friendly.

-Iterate on your app without a bloated PHP stack!
+Take a lean approach to your next PHP project.

 http://erdiko.org/